GreatApe42069/GreatApe42069/README.md

 - 👨‍💻 Full stack Development

 ## Experience
-- ⭐ Co-founder and co-creator of 5 Web2 and 3 Web3 projects.
+- ⭐ Co-founder and co-creator of multiple Web2 and Web3 projects.
 - ⭐ Worked on innovative and cutting-edge projects
 - ⭐ Contribute to industry thought leadership
 - ⭐ Contribute to open source and private source